dr-jts/crunchyblog/pgfs-cql-spatial/index.md

-# Spatial filtering in pg_featureserv with CQL
+# Spatial Filters in pg_featureserv with CQL

 In a [previous post](https://blog.crunchydata.com/blog/cql-filtering-in-pg_featureserv) we announced support for **CQL filters** in [`pg_featureserv`](https://github.com/CrunchyData/pg_featureserv).